johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 ### **This individual assignment is due Sept 17th, 2024**

 In this Lab your will practice writing unit tests and analysing test coverage using Python programming language.
 In the Lab you will also continue working with Git and GitHub facilities.
-You will make all your contributions for this Lab in the **Team's repository** you created and used in the [Git and GitHub](/teaching/CS472/Timetable/Git_and_GitHub/) Lab.
+You will submit your final report for this Lab in the **Team's repository** you created and used in the
+[Git and GitHub](/teaching/CS472/Timetable/Git_and_GitHub/) Lab.